jenningsanderson/sotmus-analysis/description.md

 It is also common for these metadata to be created at the same time as the object itself, with the version 1 geometry creation.
 When counting edits to the map, then, how should we quantify these different types of edits?
 That is, if measuring for a single unit of "work," are all edits equal?

 ### Workshop Approach
-To ensure that workshop attendees don't spend an inordinate amount of time wrangling with OSM data, we have created CSV exports for various regions of the US, corresponding mainly to major cities.
+To ensure that workshop attendees don't spend a lot of time wrangling wrangling OSM data, we have created CSV exports for various regions of the US, corresponding mainly to major cities.
 These are not exports of raw OSM data, but instead specifically formatted CSVs typically with one OSM object or one edit to an OSM object per line.
 These human and machine-readable files are not always the most space efficient but they are designed to be easily consumed by popular data science tools such as Python or R.

 These CSVs differ from the raw editing record of OSM objects by including the following:
  - All edits to objects, including changes to minor geometries.